amorrell2002/newtons-teather-blog/blogpost.md

 To start you need to download [XR Tools](https://github.com/GodotVR/godot-xr-tools/releases) and extract the archive to an "addons" directory in your godot project.

+Once it has been extracted to the addons folder, enable the plugin in Godot's project settings.

+In order for Godot to render VR images, we need a startup script on the root node to configure the viewport.
+The Godot engine [docs](https://docs.godotengine.org/en/stable/tutorials/xr/setting_up_xr.html) have a great startup script for this, as well as an overview of XR Tool functions.
+Anything not covered here should be answered in those docs.

+---

 XR Nodes:

 ![XRNodeImg](/images/XRNodes.png)